How Flourish Cash is able to pay great rates

 Estimated reading time: 3 minutes

-Flourish Cash1 was designed to give customers access to a competitive interest rate and more FDIC insurance coverage through our Program Banks2 within our easy-to-use and highly-secure platform.
+Flourish Cash† was designed to give customers access to a competitive interest rate and more FDIC insurance coverage through our Program BanksΩ within our easy-to-use and highly-secure platform.
 Read on to learn more about how Flourish Cash works behind the scenes.

 How Flourish Cash Works

 Understanding how the Flourish Cash program works at a high level is quite simple.
 Customers looking to earn a competitive rate on their cash reserves can deposit money into a Flourish Cash account.
 Flourish then sweeps these deposits into our FDIC-member Program Banks, with whom we’ve negotiated higher interest rates.
 We keep a portion of the spread as our revenue and pass along the vast majority of interest to our customers.
-Currently, Flourish Cash offers a top tier rate of 4.65% APY,3 which is 11x more than the national savings account average.4 Our variable rate tiers are subject to change at any time.
+At the time of publication, Flourish Cash offers a rate of 4.25% APY,§ which is 9x more than the national savings account average.# Our rates are subject to change at any time.

 While the program is simple, many Americans are so used to earning nothing on their deposits that it can be surprising that Flourish Cash can pay such high rates.